harshit2123/Chatbot-App/README.md

    so every enqueue from the API failed with "Connection refused" and fell back to a synchronous write.
 Redaction and persistence still worked, so the system looked correct end to end.
-Caught by inspecting worker logs rather than trusting that rows appeared.
+Caught by inspecting worker logs rather than trusting that rows appeared. *(The queue has since been removed outright — that the system was fully correct without it is what made the case.)*
-2. **Log delivery deadlocked on streaming requests.** The wrapper POSTed to an endpoint served by the same single-worker process while that process was busy streaming; the request timed out and the log was lost.
+2. **Log delivery deadlocked on streaming requests.** The instrumentation POSTed to an endpoint served by the same single-worker process while that process was busy streaming; the request timed out and the log was lost.
 Delivery now runs on a background thread pool.